Kuala Lumpur in 48 Hours: Skyscrapers, Street Food & Secrets

 Where to Stay Tonight

-Bukit Bintang area (Same accommodation as Day 1)
+Bukit Bintang (same as Day 1) (Same hotel recommended for continuity)

 Practical Information